Starmer makes ‘zero apologies’ for attack ad on Sunak and stands by ‘every word’

 Former shadow chancellor John McDonnell joined Lord Blunkett in arguing Labour is “better than this” and calling for the campaign to be axed.

 Yvette Cooper, the shadow home secretary in charge of Labour’s crime policy, was not informed or consulted about the campaign, according to The Observer.
 Shadow culture secretary Lucy Powell declined to endorse it during an interview.

+A report in the Times on Monday claims that the attack adverts are set to continue but on a different topic, stating that Mr Sunak thinks it is “acceptable” for council tax to rise above £2,000 and “it’s right” people are paying higher mortgages.

 Join our commenting forum